vasilii-kovalev/blog/src/posts/cyberpunk-2077-review/index.md

 - Though the world is big, and there are NPCs on the streets, they can't be interacted with (they have only generic phrases).
 If you smash into a car, you'll get only sluggish comments from the drivers.
 In GTA San Andreas, they would chase you for some time and try to crash your vehicle as a revenge
 - Inability to remove some saves.
 Point-of-no-return, the last manual and auto-saves can't be removed using the in-game save/load menus.
 Every single game I played before allowed it, so I don't understand the reason behind this "feature"
 - Development priorities.
 In the patch 1.62 a new ray tracing mode was introduced, while there are crucial bugs to be fixed, which means the fixing will take even longer than it could.
 Maybe another 3 years or more...
 - Russian localization is mediocre.
 Checked videos with the latest patch installed.
-So emotionless.
+Usually under-reacting.
+Unnatural.
 Don't believe it.
 Such a shame, because I played The Witcher 3 with Russian localization because it was interesting, live and natural

 ## Final thoughts

 In general, I would say I liked the game, but in the first run I have seen about 95% of the content, received 93% of the achievements (could be more if not the bug I mentioned earlier) and don't really want to return - nothing for.
 Maybe in the far future, but I'm not sure.

 And one last thing: as mentioned at the very beginning of this review, I pre-ordered the game.
-After its release, I decided not to make this mistake ever again.
+The first time in my life.
+Release of the game showed this was a mistake.
+I'm not going to make it ever again.